API Client Classes

 # List all projects

-projects = client.projects.list_projects()
+projects = client.projects.list()

 API client for session operations.

-- class honeyhive.api.session.SessionAPI(client)[source]
+- class honeyhive.api.client.SessionsAPI(api_config)[source]

 Bases: